amorel/quote-generator/README.md

 # Quotes API

 This project provides an API to retrieve random quotes with filtering options, along with additional endpoints to manage tags and authors.
-It is structured with a Clean Architecture approach to separate domain, application, and infrastructure layers.
-This design improves modularity, testability, and flexibility in managing dependencies and business logic.
+It is structured with a Clean Architecture approach, strictly separating domain, application, infrastructure and interface layers.
+This design improves modularity, testability, and flexibility while enforcing domain-driven design principles.

 ## Table of Contents